-Since 2015, DELWP has been working to manage the over-abundance of koalas to achieve a healthy habitat and a population of healthy koalas at Cape Otway.
+DELWP has been working to manage the over-abundance of koalas at Cape Otway to achieve a healthy habitat and a population of healthy koalas.

 The Cape Otway Koala Management Actions

 In early 2015, DELWP established an independent panel of animal welfare and ecological experts on how to proactively manage the koala over-abundance at Cape Otway.
 This resulted in the development of the Cape Otway Koala Management Actions.
-The intent of this document is to improve the health of the Cape Otway koala population and their habitat.
+Since 2015, DELWP has been delivering management programs identified in the Management Actions to improve the health of the koala population and their habitat at Cape Otway.

-Key management actions include health assessments, translocation, euthanizing any unhealthy koalas to prevent their suffering and fertility controlling healthy females.
+Key management actions include health assessments, translocation, euthanasing any unhealthy koalas to prevent their suffering and fertility controlling healthy females.

 Koala management programs summary